thom4parisot/thom4.net/source/_posts/2017/night-train-to-lisbon.md

 Today we are Sunday June 18th 2017; the first Sunday of summer.
 The daylight will start to dim sooner and sooner every day.
 I woke up near  _Entroncamento_.
 The train was still on the move between Irún and Lisbon, between the France/Spain border and the western edge of Europe.

-I boarded on this journey thanks to [Béatrice](https://twitter.com/glovesmore).
-Béa, one day you told me about your train journey from Bordeaux to Lisbon. "_Just_" for the week-end.
+I boarded on this journey thanks to [Claude](https://twitter.com/glovesmore).
+One day, you told me about your train journey from Bordeaux to Lisbon. "_Just_" for the week-end.
 I _did not_ understand why you spent more time on a train rather than visiting the final destination itself.
 But I understood you loved it.
 This entire experience.
 You even wrote a song out of it,  _Railroad Club_.
 About your need _to feel true to yourself_ and to take **the one last night train** to _Santa Apolonia_.

 {% soundcloud capt-lovelace/railroad-club %}